PowerSheetco/rss-reader-upwork/refund-policy.md

 # Refund Policy

-We offer free 14-day cancellations after the day of purchase.
+We offer free 14-day cancellation after the day of first purchase.

 Refunds are being processed up to 30 days.